AbdulRahmanSilmy/Pacejka_model_finder/README.md

 # pacejka model parameter finder

 When creating a vehicle dynamics model is it necessary to take into account the effect of slip ratios on longitudinal forces.
 A common industry leading model exists called the pajecka model that maps the slip ratios and normal force to the longitudinal forces of a vehicle.
 However, the model has several parameters that needs to fit to a specific vehicle.
+I have coded from scratch a gradient descent optimization algorithm to find the optimal parameters of the pacejka model for our specific car data.

 The code finding optimal parameters of the pacejka model can be found in this [matlab script.](https://github.com/AbdulRahmanSilmy/Pacejka_model_finder/blob/main/pacejka_para_optimizer.m).